 - Beban Pool – 2300 Bowen Road (Currently closed)

 The Nanaimo Aquatic Centre is home to one of the largest wave pools in Western Canada.
 It houses three water slides, a lazy river, and a fun, interactive fishing boat water feature with a slide and climbing net.
 There is also a separate pool designated for length swimming and diving.
 You will also find a large hot tub, sauna and steam room, a great swim shop, a large gym, and a cafe where you can buy everything from burgers to sushi.

-The Beban Pool includes a leisure pool area with spray features and lazy river, a tot pool, aquacise pool, a 25-metre length pool, water slide, hot tub, steam room and diving boards.
-There is an onsite cafe as well as a workout room.
+Beban Pool includes a leisure pool area with a spray boat feature and lazy river, a tot pool, aquacise pool and a length pool.

 Head to the Ice Arena

 Location(s): Nanaimo has three ice arena’s to choose from.

 - The Nanaimo Ice Centre is located at 750 Third Street and features two NHL-size ice rinks.

 - Centrally located within the Beban Park complex (2300 Bowen Road) you will find both the Cliff McNabb Arena as well as the Frank Crane Arena.